Azure, issuant from base a frog's head and from flanks its forelegs in chevron Or, in chief a mullet of seven points Argent.

 Escudo de azur, moviente de la punta una cabeza de rana y de los flancos sus patas delanteras en chevron todo de oro, en jefe una estrella de siete puntas de plata.

-Arms emblazoned by me, illuminated with lights and shadows, contoured in Sable, with an ogee external shape and with a freehand finish.
+Coat of arms interpreted by me, illuminated with lights and shadows, contoured in Sable, with an ogee external shape and with a freehand finishing.

 Blazon keywords: Azure, Or, Argent, One, Seven, Issuant from base, Frog, Head, Flank, Foreleg, In chevron, In chief and Mullet.